 - Organize teams to develop action plans and performance measures: eight teams have been formed and are in the process of being staffed and readjusted.

 New Green Lanes are Beautiful – but are they what was promised?
-What’s been left out and are there shortcomings?
+What’s been left out and are their shortcomings?

 There is no doubt the new green lane markings going in on Main Street and Broadway in Santa Monica are beautiful – however they are not what we were anticipating based on the Bike Action Plan (BAP) and the subsequent discussions of improved implementations.